Foundations of Threading

 A Thread in Infinite Timeout

-If you had created many threads and when necessary, you can suspend those you want when you want.
+If you had created many threads, when necessary, you can suspend those you want when you want.
 Here is an example that uses two threads.
 In this example, we have one car moving from left to right and another vehicle moving from right to left.
 Whenever a vehicle comes to a Stop sign, it must stop and wait a few seconds:

 namespace TrafficMonitoring1